over-engineer/gasp/readme.txt

 == Description ==

-Google Analytics Simple Plugin (or 😱 GASP for short) is an unofficial WordPress plugin for Google Analytics, with Cookiebot integration.
+Simple Plugin for Google Analytics is an unofficial WordPress plugin for Google Analytics, with Cookiebot integration.

 = Settings =